JamesZXie/power-glove/README.md

 ```

 where `simulateMode` is a `const` of value either `1` or `0` depending on if I want to inject the simulated movement or not.

+DM me on instagram @slimxiedy if you have questions.